 Critical Habitat Designation.
-Under current law, FWS or NMFS must designate CH at the time a species is listed.
+Under current law, FWS or NMFS/NOAA Fisheries must designate CH at the time a species is listed.
 Two exceptions are provided: if designation is not "prudent" (e.g., due to the threat of illegal collecting or killing), or if CH is not "determinable" due to insufficient data, in which case designation may be postponed as long as one year after species listing.
-The Clinton Administration supported restrictions on its own ability to designate CH under the ESA, as did the new Administration.
+The Clinton Administration, through appropriations bills, supported restrictions on its own ability to designate CH under the ESA, as did the George W. Bush Administration.
 (See ESA Listing Caps, New and Old, below.)

-FWS, based on its interpretation of a regulation that takes away the value of designating habitat to the recovery of a listed species, asserts that CH offers little protection for a species beyond that already available under the listing process and is a poor use of scarce budgetary resources.
-According to FWS, CH designation shows its greatest conservation benefit when it includes areas not currently occupied by the species; these areas may be important as connecting corridors between populations or as areas where the species may be reintroduced.
-FWS designates CH for only about 10% of listed domestic species; yet in every case brought against FWS for failure to designate CH, the agency has lost, and, in a case involving FWS's and NMFS's failure to designate CH for threatened Gulf sturgeon, the Fifth Circuit found agency interpretation to be erroneous (Sierra Club v.
-U.S. Fish and Wildlife
+FWS, based on its interpretation of a regulation (50 C.F.R.
+402.02) that takes away the value of designating habitat to the recovery of a listed species, asserts that CH offers little protection for a species beyond that already available to any listed species and is a poor use of scarce budgetary resources.
+According to FWS, CH designation shows its greatest conservation benefit when it includes areas not currently occupied by the species; these areas may be important as connecting corridors between populations or as areas where the species may be re-introduced.
+FWS designates CH for about one-third of listed domestic species; yet in every case brought against FWS for failure to designate CH, the agency has lost, and, in a case involving FWS's and NMFS's/NOAA Fisheries' failure to designate CH for threatened Gulf sturgeon, the Fifth Circuit found agency interpretation to be erroneous (Sierra Club v.
+U.S. Fish and Wildlife Service, 245 F. 3d 434 (5th Cir.
+2001)), and a settlement agreement resulted in a CH proposal.
+FWS had solicited comments on its proposal to "develop policy or guidance and/or revise regulations, if necessary, to clarify the role of habitat in endangered species conservation" (64 Fed.
+Reg.
+31871-31874; June 14,

-Service, 245 F. 3d 434 (5th Cir.
-2001), and a settlement agreement has resulted in a CH proposal.
-FWS had solicited comments on its proposal to "develop policy or guidance and/or revise regulations, if necessary, to clarify the role of habitat in endangered species conservation" (64 FR 31871-31874; June 14, 1999), but no proposal has been issued.
+1999), but no proposal has been issued.
 See CRS Report RS20263, The Role of Designation of Critical Habitat under the Endangered Species Act.

 CH is frequently misunderstood by the public to be a significant direct restriction on private landowners' authority to manage land.
-While a landowner may experience some restrictions on land management because of the presence of an ESA-listed species and the presence of CH may shed light on whether "harm" has occurred, the express duty to avoid adverse modification of CH is an express obligation only for federal agencies and actions.
+While a landowner may experience some restrictions on land management because of the presence of an ESA-listed species (through the ESA's prohibitions on "taking" a listed species) and the presence of CH may shed light on whether "harm" has occurred, the express duty to avoid adverse modification of CH is an express obligation only for federal agencies and actions.